Skip to content

 Sherry Hamby

-Sherry Hamby, Ph.D. is a Distinguished Research Professor of Psychology at the University of the South and Director of the Life Paths Research Center.
+Dr. Hamby is a Distinguished Research Professor of Psychology at the University of the South in Tennessee and director of the Life Paths Research Center.
 She is also Founder and Co-chair of ResilienceCon.
-Dr. Hamby is an internationally recognized authority on victimization and trauma who is best known for her work in poly-victimization, resilience, and violence measurement.
-A licensed clinical psychologist, Dr. Hamby has worked for more than 25 years on the problem of violence, including front-line crisis intervention and treatment, involvement in grassroots organizations, and research leading to the publication of more than 200 articles and books.
-An influential researcher, she has been ranked in the top 1% among more than 6 million researchers in 22 disciplines based on citations to her work.
-Her awards include Outstanding Contributions to the Science of Trauma Psychology from the American Psychological Association (APA).
+Dr. Hamby is an internationally recognized authority on trauma and resilience.
+A clinical psychologist by training, Dr. Hamby has worked for more than 30 years on the problem of violence, including front-line crisis intervention and treatment, involvement in grassroots organizations, and research leading to the publication of more than 200 articles and books.
+An influential researcher, she has been ranked in the top 1% among more than 10 million researchers in 22 disciplines based on citations to her work.
+Dr. Hamby’s work has appeared in the Washington Post, USA Today, Huffington Post, CBS News, Psychology Today, and hundreds of other media outlets.
+Her awards include Outstanding Contributions to the Science of Trauma Psychology from the Division of Trauma Psychology, American Psychological Association and the Christine Blasey Ford Woman of Courage Award from the Association for Women in Psychology.
+Check out her TEDx talk, Trauma Is Everywhere But So Is Resilience.